 Student Engagement – Active versus Passive Learning

 You are a public school teacher.
 You are about half-way through your science or math lesson.
 The door opens and the principal walks into your classroom.
-Stops and looks around and surveys the classroom.
+He or she stops and looks around and surveys the classroom.

 What is the principal looking for?